Actindo-AG/Documentation/OfferCookbook/03_OfferFromProductCompleteness_v1.md

-# Create an offer from a product with completeness
+# Create an offer from a product with completeness workflow

 ![Offer from product with completeness](../Assets/Screenshots/OfferCookbook/OfferFromProductCompleteness.png "[Offer from product with completeness]")